Blind man visiting the park

 Map showing the 32 counties served by iKan-RCIL.

-RCIL provides orientation and mobility as well as independent living skills training for individuals who are blind or have low vision and are 55 years of age or older in 32 counties throughout eastern Kansas. iKan-RCIL is funded by a grant from Kansas Rehabilitation Services. iKan-RCIL serves the following counties: Allen, Anderson, Bourbon, Brown, Chase, Chautauqua, Cherokee, Clay, Coffey, Crawford, Dickinson, Doniphan, Elk, Geary, Greenwood, Jackson, Labette, Lyon, Marion, Marshall, Montgomery, Morris, Nemaha, Neosho, Osage, Pottawatomie, Riley, Shawnee, Wabaunsee, Washington, Wilson, and Woodson
+Effective July 1, 2024 RCIL is no longer a provider for the Older Blind Program.
+Consumers seeking blind and low-vision services are encouraged to call RCIL to learn about their options.
+The program provided orientation and mobility as well as independent living skills training for individuals who are blind or have low vision and are 55 years of age or older in 32 counties throughout eastern Kansas.
+RCIL served the following counties: Allen, Anderson, Bourbon, Brown, Chase, Chautauqua, Cherokee, Clay, Coffey, Crawford, Dickinson, Doniphan, Elk, Geary, Greenwood, Jackson, Labette, Lyon, Marion, Marshall, Montgomery, Morris, Nemaha, Neosho, Osage, Pottawatomie, Riley, Shawnee, Wabaunsee, Washington, Wilson, and Woodson

 Orientation and Mobility

-A large part of our services for individuals who are blind or visually impaired is orientation and mobility training (O&M), which helps a blind or visually impaired person know where they are in space and where they want to go (orientation).
+A large part of services for individuals who are blind or visually impaired is orientation and mobility training (O&M), which helps a blind or visually impaired person know where they are in space and where they want to go (orientation).
 It also helps the person be able to carry out a plan to get there safely and efficiently (mobility).
-As part of the major grant awarded by DCF, we have an O&M Specialist on staff who is certified and can provide a variety of O&M services.
+This service is usually provided by a certified O&M Specialist who can provide a variety of O&M services.

 The O&M program may focus on areas of training such as: